litestar-org/litestar/docs/usage/htmx.rst

     - ``trigger_event``, ``params``, and ``after parameters`` are linked to one another.
     - If you are triggering an event then ``after`` is required and it must be one of ``receive``, ``settle``, or ``swap``.

-HTMX provides two types of responses - one that doesn't allow changes to the DOM and one that does.
+HTMX provides two types of responses - one that does not allow changes to the DOM and one that does.
 Litestar supports both of these:

-1 - Responses that don't make any changes to DOM.
+1 - Responses that do not make any changes to DOM.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Use :class:`HXStopPolling <litestar.contrib.htmx.response.HXStopPolling>` to stop polling for a response.